NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **HVAC Ducts: Supply Leakage Fraction**

-The fraction of duct leakage associated with the supply ducts; the remainder is associated with the return ducts
+The fraction of duct leakage associated with the supply ducts; the remainder is associated with the return ducts.

 - **Name:** ``hvac_ducts_supply_leakage_fraction``
 - **Type:** ``Double``